 In a situation where a hard foundation adjoins a soft foundation, there is potential for damage to the pipe.
 The dissimilar foundations may settle at different rates and result in depressions.
-To compensate for this, short sections of pipe with joints or couplers should be used at this transition point to better absorb the differential settlement.
+To compensate for this, short sections of pipe with joints or couplers could be used at this transition point to better absorb the differential settlement.
+This is represented as an installation best practice and not a requirement.